-In the event Mr. Schor's employment is terminated by us without cause or by him for good reason, Mr. Schor shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company (i) a lump sum cash payment equal to 6 months, if such termination occurs within the first 12 months of his employment, or, nine (9) months, if such termination occurs thereafter, of his then current base salary, (ii) a prorated portion of his target annual incentive compensation the year of termination and (iii) continued coverage under our health and dental plans for up to 6 months following termination, if such termination occurs within the first 12 months of his employment, or, 9 months following termination, if such termination occurs thereafter.
+In the event Mr. Schor's employment is terminated by us without cause or by him for good reason, Mr. Schor shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company (i) a lump sum cash payment equal to 12 months of his then current base salary, (ii) a prorated portion of his target annual incentive compensation the year of termination and (iii) continued coverage under our health and dental plans for up to 12 months following termination.